OSENhaofeng/others/README.md

 Reusable Swift code
 ====================

-This project provides some examples in language called Swift for iOS.
+This project provides some examples in Swift for iOS.
 With Swift now officially released, its general syntax should be familiar enough for most programmers to understand.

 Audience
 ---------------------